Cheshire & Merseyside Cancer Alliance

 Overview

 Cheshire & Merseyside Cancer Alliance was established in January 2017 as part of the national cancer strategy to deliver NHS Long Term Plan cancer ambitions.
 Hosted by The Clatterbridge Cancer Centre NHS Foundation Trust and aligned with Cheshire and Merseyside Health and Care Partnership, the Alliance received nearly £6 million from the Cancer Transformation Fund, making it the sixth highest beneficiary among Cancer Alliances nationally.
 The Alliance operates multiple grant programmes, including the award-winning Community Partnerships scheme and the TIED (Targeted Interventions for Early Diagnosis) initiative.
-In 2024, their Community Partnerships programme won “Community Care Initiative of the Year” at the HSJ Patient Safety Awards and contributed to the region being ranked joint top in the most improved rates of early diagnosis in England.
+The Community Partnerships programme won “Community Care Initiative of the Year” at the HSJ Patient Safety Awards and contributed to the region being ranked 8th for early detection of cancer, a remarkable improvement from 20th out of 21 Cancer Alliance areas in England.

 Funding Priorities